Kate E. Griswold: Early life and education

 Kate E. Grisworld was born in West Hartford, Connecticut, May 9, 1860.
 She passed her early girlhood there.
 Her ancestry could be traced back through various lines to conspicuous early colonists of her native State, she being also a "Mayflower" descendant, deriving through both father and mother from William Bradford, Governor of Plymouth Plantation.
 Her father, John Belden Griswold, was born in 1828, son of Josiah Wells and Mary Ann (Belden) Griswold.
 Her mother, whose maiden name was Cornelia Arnold Jones, was born at East Hartford in 1830, daughter of Joseph Pantra Jones and his wife, Sarah Comstock.

 A brother three years older than Griswold, died in early childhood.
 He had been the joy of his father's heart, and Griswold came to take this brother's place.
 The love the father had bestowed on the boy and the pride he took in him were somehow inherited by the little daughter, fortunately for both the father and the child..
 So soon as she was old enough, Griswold was this father's shadow wherever he went.
 She followed him to the fields, she sat uon the reaping machine and drove the horses.
 She milked the cows, and raised vegetables; she reared chickens and calves.
 Once, she helped shingle a barn.

 She was educated in the high school of her birth, and took a finishing course at Woodside, a school for young women in Hartford, Connecticut.

 Her first money was earned at poultry rearing and vegetable gardening, which she had made financially profitable.
 At one time, she had 200 to 300 chickens.
 Her knowledge of the chicken industry enabled her to write with practical intelligence on the subject.
 When very young, she wrote of chicken and eggs for The Poultry World and wrote so well that she was invited to take a desk at its office.

+She was a lover of the outdoors and was known to indulge in pastimes such as golfing and fishing.